 - The size of proposals varies considerably.
 UCAIR has funded projects with budgets as low as $1,000 and as much as $60,000.
-The average budget of UCAIR Grant is $23,000.
+The average amount of a UCAIR Grant is $23,000.
 Larger projects receive particular scrutiny and must demonstrate commensurate emissions reductions.

 - It is anticipated projects will be of one-year duration.

-- Applicants will be limited to private-sector, public-sector, or nonprofit organizations.
-Grants will not be made to individuals.
+- Applicants will be limited to private-sector, public-sector or nonprofit organizations.
+Grants will not be awarded to individuals.

-- Grants will be considered to for-profit organizations if the project furthers UCAIR’s charitable purpose.
+- For-profit organizations may be considered for grants if the project furthers UCAIR’s charitable purpose.